 - Your contacts (if you uploaded them to Twitter)

 According to Twitter, the top Tweets are chosen based on the accounts you interact with the most, the Tweets you interact with, and more.
 Every social network algorithm has a secret sauce, and so does Twitter.
-The following is what Twitter has to say about ranking signals on Home, Trends, and Topics.
+The following is what Twitter has to say about how does Twitter algorithm works.

 You must have created a lot of relevance since you started using Twitter.
 Today, Twitter’s algorithm is more complex than before, it is based on relevance instead of just posting time.
 Based on these following features, the creator can take your file and see how the Twitter algorithm works.